tjdhhx/GrainPest/README.md

 ## Examples images of Grain Pest
 Images in GrainPest were captured by dome cameras.
 It can be seen that the pest instances occupy only a small portion of the image.
 As the body length of stored-grain pests ranges from 1.2 to 4mm, detecting pests with body lengths of just millimeter level on the surface of grain bulks in a granary is considerably challenging.
-For more detail, please see [introduction for GrainPest](https://github.com/tjdhhx/GrainPest/blob/main/introduce/exampleimages.md) .
+For more detail, please see [Example images](https://github.com/tjdhhx/GrainPest/blob/main/introduce/exampleimages.md) .